timsee/ArduCor/samples/server/RaspberryPiSetup.md

-# Raspberry Pi

-Do you want to control an _RGB-LED-Routines_ sample wirelessly but you don't have an Arduino Yun laying around?
-This guide will allow you to use a Raspberry Pi as a wireless adapter for an Arduino.

-## <a name="hardware"></a>Required Hardware

-* An Arduino running a serial sample of `RGB-LED-Routines`
-* A Raspberry Pi
-* A usb cable for communication between the Arduino and Raspberry Pi

-#### <a name="setup"></a>Setup
+## <a name="setup"></a>Setup on a Raspberry Pi
+_This guide shows how to set up a Raspberry Pi to be a dedicated lights server.
+Setup steps should be similar but not identical in different Raspberry Pi environments._
 * To start out, install your favorite OS onto a Raspberry Pi.
 For this guide, I will be using Raspbian Stretch.
 * Next, [install pip](https://pip.pypa.io/en/stable/installing/).
 In many distros, you can just run:
 ```